munificent/craftinginterpreters/book/methods-and-initializers.md

 can execute in 10 seconds.
 On my computer, without the new `OP_INVOKE` instruction, it got through 1,089 batches.
 With this new optimization, it finished 8,324 batches in the same time.
-That's *7.6 times faster*, which is a huge improvement when it comes to programming language optimization, and particularly impressive given that our bytecode VM is already much faster than jlox.
+That's *7.6 times faster*, which is a huge improvement when it comes to programming language optimization.

 <span name="pat"></span>